Service Specialist Jobs at Emory Healthcare with Visa Sponsorship

 Which visa types does Emory Healthcare commonly use for Service Specialist roles?

-Emory Healthcare supports several visa categories for Service Specialist positions, including H-1B for specialty occupation roles, TN for eligible Canadian and Mexican nationals, F-1 OPT and CPT for students in qualifying programs, J-1 for exchange visitors, and EB-2 or EB-3 immigrant visa pathways for candidates pursuing permanent residence.
+Emory Healthcare supports several visa categories for Service Specialist positions, including H-1B for specialty occupation roles, TN visa for eligible Canadian and Mexican nationals, F-1 OPT and CPT for students in qualifying programs, J-1 visa for exchange visitors, and EB-2 or EB-3 immigrant visa pathways for candidates pursuing permanent residence.
 The applicable category depends on your nationality, educational background, and the specific responsibilities of the role.

 What qualifications does Emory Healthcare expect for Service Specialist positions?